All Products

 Important

-You must set the Protocol Type and Destination Server Port parameters to the protocol and port that is used by the origin server to provide web services.
+You must set the Protocol Type and Destination Server Port parameters to the protocol and port that are used by the origin server to provide web services.
 WAF does not support port translation.
 For example, if the origin server provides web services by using HTTP and port 80, set the Protocol Type parameter to HTTP and the Destination Server Port parameter to 80.

 Default ports: